gabrielesh/collectionbuilder-workshop/understanding_pages.md

 # Understanding markdown pages

+The `pages` in your CollectionBuilder project tell Jekyll what to render, or translate into a static HTML file.
+Therefore they are what we want to change if we are going to change any of the *content* of your project website.

 Your about.md page contains three main elements:
 * Page text, written in Markdown
 * A header that tells Jekyll how to interpret the page